1) Print this Page

 A person in New Zealand wrote in the ExBaba Guestbook in 2005 the following:

-To this I would add that all experience points to the belief that Baba himself was involved as likely wish fulfillment.
-The mind can become very unstable in such a perceived crisis - big changes in blood pressure often caused by anxiety or faith, a very well-known medical fact.
+To this one can add that all experience points to the belief that Baba himself was involved as most likely being wish fulfillment.
+However, the mind can become very unstable in such a perceived crisis - big changes in blood pressure often caused by anxiety or faith, a very well-known medical fact.
+The endorphins that are released due to various psychic causes can alter pain to pleasure just as can morphine!
 Besides, no one knows that they were actually 'dying', the proof is only when they are dead!
 That "Sai looks after his own" is self-aggrandising delusion!
+Nearly every one of his closest servitors died deaths in great pain and without relief.
 Close devotees of many years of devoted service died with dreadful sufferings.
-Ashram head Kutumb Rao (massive incurable cancer), N. Kasturi (6 weeks intense lung pain), V.K.
-Narasimhan (water on lungs & long choking death), young American crushed by falling dome in Eternal Heritage Museum in 1992, 11 hours hell in taxi to Bangalore with 9 fractures and broken cranium), King and Queen of Nepal - close devotees who visited SB - shot down by their son, John Hislop incurable cancer & many dozens of equally or more awful deaths among close servitors and devotees.

 Headaches which will not go away.
 Mrs. Phyllis Krystal, an elderly lady devotee for decades from the US, who has written about some of her experiences of Sathya Sai Baba has been ill constantly with terrible chronic headaches, which Sathya Sai Baba diagnosed as due to five different kinds of headache (see 'The Ultimate Experience'- publ.
 Samuel Weiser Inc.).
 She went through some kind of intensification of her symptoms while with Sathya Sai Baba, which she interpreted as being a part of the treatment in removing one or more of these several headaches.
 She was a speaker at the 1992 Sathya Sai European Conference in Hamburg and was asked point blank from the audience whether Sathya Sai Baba had now cured her of all her headaches.
 She hesitated for some time, and eventually said that he had.
 People clapped!
 However, later I was in London talking to Lucas Ralli, (Central Coordinator for UK & Ireland until unceremoniously kicked out) and a close friend of Mrs. Krystal, who stayed with him and his wife sometime during a UK visit.
 He came to mention that she was in constant need of pain killers for her headaches and I was taken aback.
 So I asked if she had not been cured, but he confirmed that she still suffered greatly from this.
 This incident typifies the kind of thinking one meets among Sai devotees.
 Perhaps a kind of self-deceit to protect one's faith, partly a desire not to admit doubts to oneself or others and thereby publicly embarrass the guru, whose promises are supposed to be as cast in iron and whose healings are infallible etc. Incidentally, in character with this, Mrs. Krystal has also known for decades full well about the sexual molestation of young men by her guru, but she covers it up and so untruthfully defends it by her silence!